ywwy-qn/ESM2_AMP/README.md

 ```
 After running the scripts, the plots will be saved in Pdf format in the **database_uniprot_out** directory.

-## Protein feature extraction
+## Feature representation
 Additionally, we provide code in the **esm2_infer_feature** directory that enables feature extraction from protein amino acid sequences using the **ESM2** model.

+The proteins' feature representation used the pre-trained protein model ESM2 developed by Meta company and placed on Hugging Face.
+For more details, please search in https://huggingface.co/facebook/esm2_t33_650M_UR50D.
+Besides, we used [protloc-mex-x](https://pypi.org/project/protloc_mex_X/) which our team developed, containing detail for `'cls'`,`'mean'`, `'eos'`,`'segment 0-9'` feature representation from ESM2.
 For ease of use, we have included sample data in the **data** directory as examples, along with the corresponding scripts to perform the feature extraction.
 ```bash
 python esm2_infer_feature/esm2_infer_features_example.py
 ```